kayleigh-smith/kayleigh-smith.github.io/research.md

 ### Research

-#### PhD Research: Understanding the Drivers of Safety at Major Sporting Events (2022 - present)
+#### PhD research: Understanding the drivers of safety at major sporting events (2022 - present)

-*Funded by the Scottish Graduate School of Social Science (SGSSS) and the Sports Grounds Safety Authority*
+*Funded by the Scottish Graduate School of Social Science (SGSSS) and the Sports Grounds Safety Authority (SGSA)*

 - This project explores the relationships between football fans and their clubs.
 I investigate how the Social Identity Approach to Leadership applies within these relationships, how football clubs can communicate themselves as identity leaders, and the implications of these relationships on spectator feelings of safety and experience at events